kg0r0/fedcm-example/README.md

 # fedcm-example
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 Experimental implementation of FedCM in Go
-This simple implementation provides for developers to try out Button FedCM in their local environment.
 :construction: **Note: This is not ready for production.
 It can be used only to test the behavior.** :construction:
+This simple implementation provides for developers to try out FedCM in their local environment.

 ## Prerequisites